 Do you know how to pack makeup for moving?
 If your relocation date is approaching, you should make sure you know how to properly protect all your beauty and skincare products.
 That is the only way to prevent your makeup from getting broken or spilled during travel.
 Luckily, these are one of the easiest things to pack – if you make sure you do it right.
-So to help you learn, we decided to share with you some really useful tips and tricks.
+So to help you learn, we decided to share with you some really useful packing tips and tricks.

-Get Rid of Different Size Products You’re Not Moving
+Get Rid of Different Size Products You’re Not Moving Cross-Country

 Although we hate to admit it, we all have a couple of cosmetics in our beauty drawer that expired a long time ago.
 For whatever reason, we just never decided to throw them away.
-What better time to do that than while preparing to move out.
+What better time to do that than while preparing to move out?
 Simply throw away everything that has already expired or is a few days away from expiring – you can do that by simply reading the packages’ terms.
 You’ll free up space for the things you actually use and need.

 Things You Don’t Use

-Makeup Bag and Other Packing Supplies
+Makeup Bag and Other Packing Supplies Are Not Part of Long-Distance Moving Services

 Now that you’re left with the things you’re actually bringing to your new home, it’s the best time to start packing them for the trip.
 The first thing you’ll need to do is obtain all the supplies.
-Here are some tips about must-haves you should obtain before the travel day.
+Here are some moving day tips about must-haves you should obtain before the travel day.

-A Mini Travel Bag to Bring With You
+Even if You’ve Invested in Cross-Country Moving Services, Pack a Mini Travel Bag to Bring With You

 If you’re one of those people who simply can’t go a day without at least some basic makeup, such as foundation, you will need a smaller travel bag to pack the things you want to bring with you.
 This one will go into your larger necessity bag and won’t be packed with your other belongings.
 It is up to you to decide what you should put in it.
-However, don’t forget essentials, like the contacts if you’re wearing them, as well as eye drops and solutions.
-Brush for your hair and beauty product for your lips, such as lip balm, are a must, so start packing them much before the travel day.
+However, don’t forget essentials, like contacts if you’re wearing them, as well as eye drops and solutions.
+Brush for your hair and beauty products for your lips, such as lip balm, is a must, so start packing them much before the travel day.

 A Large Bag for Makeup and Women’s Facial Care